isomerpages/govtech-gobusiness-main/_browse-all-licences-EMA/Electricity-Retailer.md

 <strong>Additional Information</strong>

 Fees
 The annual licence fee is payable each April for the Financial Year starting 1 April.
-The initial licence fee payable upon issuance of the licence is pro-rated based on the number of days remaining in the current Financial Year.
+The initial licence fee payable upon issuance of the licence is pro-rated based on the number of days remaining in the current Financial Year.<br>

 Contact Details
 You may contact EMA directly if you require further details on the fees for each licence class.